Viscous herbal bitterness, sugary returning sweetness.

-Starts with a silky sweetness, and a good silvery mouthfeel, the second steep reveals some stonefruit bitterness, returning fruityness, later remains more on the bitter side, with nutty mineral taste covering other aromas, leaving a scratchyness in the throat. feeling on the one hand quite pure, but also aggressive on the stomach. has a cooling freshness.
+Starts with a silky sweetness, and a good silvery mouthfeel, the second steep reveals some stonefruit bitterness, with brown sugary returning sweetness, the bitter notes evolves a bit on the following steeps, but remains comfortable, also leaving a slight scratchyness in the throat. feeling on the one hand quite pure, but also aggressive on the stomach. has a cooling freshness, almost peppery feel on the tongue.
+Generally a herbal/mineral base note remains throughout.

 2025-02-10